bstrdmax/MaxwellVantage/development-tools/admin-procedures/02-integration-configuration.md

 ### Verifying Connections

 -   After setting variables and redeploying, navigate to the **Settings** page in Maxwell Vantage.
 The integrations should show a "Connected" status.
--   If the **Projects Assistant** shows "Using Mock Data", the `AIRTABLE_` variables are likely incorrect or missing.
+-   If the **Projects Assistant** shows "Using Mock Data", the `AIRTABLE_...` variables are likely incorrect or missing.
 Check your deployment platform's settings and redeploy.
 -   If an integration is not connected, the most common cause is a mistyped variable name or value, or forgetting to redeploy the application.